 In 2010, CCBN became a chartered member of the National Black Nurses Association Incorporated (NBNA) and with that affiliation, CCBN attained national recognition and influence as the Eastern Colorado Council of Black Nurses Incorporated (ECCBN).
 As ECCBN, this collaboration gives CCBN a heightened voice and enhanced influence over legislation and policy changes that affect underrepresented consumers as well as healthcare providers within the healthcare industry.

-Comprised of community leaders, healthcare professionals, and other citizens who are committed to addressing healthcare disparities within the community, the Board of Directors donate their time, talent and expertise to help provide oversight in the fulfillment of CCBN's mission and completion of goals.
+Comprised of community leaders, healthcare professionals, and other citizens who are committed to addressing healthcare disparities within the community, CCBN's Advisory Board donate their time, talent and expertise to provide guidance in the fulfillment of CCBN's mission and completion of goals.

 President: Margie Cook PhD